coatyio/coaty-js/docs/man/developer-guide.md

 an efficient push-based approach.

-Internally, events are emitted and received by the Communication Manager using publish-subscribe messaging with an MQTT message broker.
+Internally, events are emitted and received by the Communication Manager using a specific publish-subscribe messaging transport abstracted by *communication bindings*.
 Events are passed to Coaty controllers by following the Reactive Programming paradigm using RxJS observables.

 The Communication Manager provides features to transparently control the underlying publish-subscribe communication layer, including auto-reconnect, automatic re-subscription upon connection, and queued offline publishing.

-When initializing the Communication Manager you can customize characteristics of the underlying MQTT client library in the configuration property `CommunicationOptions.mqttClientOptions`.
-Among others, you can specify the MQTT QoS level for all publications, subscriptions, and last will messages (default is 0).
+When initializing the Communication Manager you can customize characteristics of the underlying communication binding in the configuration property `CommunicationOptions.binding`.

 ### Starting and stopping communication